d0n601/blackJack/README.md

 # blackJack
+A black jack game I made to learn C programming.
+I originally developed this in 2010 as a final project for a school course.

+###Lowdown
-A black jack game I made to learn (some) C. You start off with a thousand dollars, make your bets however you please.
+You start off with a thousand dollars, make your bets however you please.
 A sample output of the compiled game below ... quit while you're ahead ;)

 ```